Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 Sculpture and oil paintings are also good items for research and investment as are good oil paintings by known 20th century artists.

-Don't buy anything listed on endangered certificates, such as ivory, elephant and rhino, tortoiseshell, etc, that need a CITES Certificate as they are not PC anymore and to to buy any of these endangered species will eventually be illegal and their value will go right down.
+Don't buy anything listed on endangered certificates, such as ivory, elephant and rhino, tortoiseshell, etc, that needs a CITES Certificate as they are not PC anymore and to to buy any of these endangered species will eventually be illegal and their value will go right down.

 One of my favourite pieces is the Coco de Mer, (Lodoicea maldivca), an astonishing natural sculptural object grown on only two islands of the Republic of the Seychelles.
 It's the largest plant in the world that originated from the Seychelles and is a good example of the natural world of what to buy - so long as it is a good round shape and not polished or ground down, it should bode well as an interesting, worthwhile desirable purchase and investment.